tlyakhov/gofoom/README.md

 ## Motivation

 Constraints are fun :).
 This project has the following goals:
-* No GPU involvement in rendering.
+* No GPU involvement in rendering (preferably anything else either).
 * High quality editing tools.
 * High degree of flexibility and expandability.
 Game code separate from engine code.